dustland/awesome-tools/README.md

 ### Simulation Environments

+- [Genesis](https://github.com/Genesis-Embodied-AI/Genesis) - Genesis is a physics platform designed for general-purpose Robotics/Embodied AI/Physical AI applications.
+It is simultaneously multiple things: A universal physics engine re-built from the ground up, capable of simulating a wide range of materials and physical phenomena.; A lightweight, ultra-fast, pythonic, and user-friendly robotics simulation platform. [⭐22747]
 - [Isaac Sim](https://developer.nvidia.com/isaac/sim) - NVIDIA Isaac Sim™ is a reference application built on NVIDIA Omniverse that enables developers to simulate and test AI-driven robotics solutions in physically based virtual environments.
 - [MuJoCo](https://mujoco.org/) - Physics engine for robotics, biomechanics, and graphics
 - [PyBullet](https://pybullet.org/) - Physics simulation for robotics and machine learning
 - [Gazebo](http://gazebosim.org/) - Robot simulation environment
 - [SAPIEN](https://sapien.ucsd.edu/) - A SimulAted Part-based Interactive ENvironment
-- [Genesis](https://genesis-embodied-ai.github.io/) - Genesis is a comprehensive physics simulation platform designed for general purpose Robotics, Embodied AI, & Physical AI applications.
 - [Webots](https://cyberbotics.com/) - Webots is an open source and multi-platform desktop application used to simulate robots.
 It provides a complete development environment to model, program and simulate robots.

 ### Perceptions